Jiaozi: Fillings

-Common dumpling meat fillings include chicken, pork, beef, shrimp, and fish which are usually mixed with chopped vegetables.
+Common jiaozi meat fillings include chicken, pork, beef, shrimp, and fish which are usually mixed with chopped vegetables.
 Popular vegetable fillings include napa cabbage, scallion (spring onions), celery, leek, spinach, mushroom, carrot, garlic chives, and edible black fungus.

 Folding technique

 There are many ways to fold jiaozi.
-Basically, steps for folding the skin includes putting a single pleat in the middle, putting multiple pleats along the edge, making a wavy edge like a pie crust, turning a pleated edge in toward the body resulting in a rounded edge, and putting both ends together resulting in a round shape.
+Basically, steps for folding the skin include putting a single pleat in the middle, putting multiple pleats along the edge, making a wavy edge like a pie crust, turning a pleated edge in toward the body resulting in a rounded edge, and putting both ends together resulting in a round shape.
 Different shapes of Jiaozi require different folding techniques, but the most famous and common technique is the pinched-edge fold.
 Take a wrapper and put one tablespoon of filling into the center of the wrapper.
 Fold a half of edge to the other half.
 Use left thumb and forefinger to pinch one side of the half-moon wrapper, and then use right thumb to push the inside skin outward, right forefinger to make outside skin into small pleats.
 Use right thumb to clench those pleats.
-Repeat these steps to the other side of the wrapper, and make sure to clench the seal of Jiaozi.
+Repeat these steps to the other side of the wrapper, and make sure to clench the seal.
 This is crescent-shaped jiaozi, the most popular shape in China.

 Variations

-Guangdong
+Cantonese

-Jiaozi is called gaau ji in Cantonese and are standard fare in Guangdong style dim sum.
+Jiaozi is called gaau ji in Cantonese and is standard fare in dim sum.
 The immediate noted difference to Northern style is that they are smaller and wrapped in a thinner translucent skin, and usually steamed.
 The smaller size and the thinner wrapper make the dumplings easier to cook through with steaming.
-In contrast to jiaozi, Guangdong gaau ji are rarely home-made because the wrapper, which needs to be thin but tough enough to not break, is more difficult to make.
+In contrast to jiaozi, Cantonese gaau ji are rarely homemade because the wrapper, which needs to be thin but tough enough to not break, is more difficult to make.
 Many types of fillings exist, with the most common type being har gow (蝦餃 (虾饺, shrimp dumplings)), but fillings can include scallop, chicken, tofu, and mixed vegetables; dim sum restaurants often feature their own house specials or innovations.
 Dim sum chefs and artists often use ingredients in new or creative ways, or draw inspiration from other Chinese culinary traditions, such as Chaozhou, Hakka, or Shanghai.
-More creative chefs may even create fusion gaau ji by using elements from other cultures, such as Japanese (teriyaki) or Southeast Asian (satay or curry), while upscale restaurants may use expensive or exotic ingredients such as lobster, shark fin and bird's nest.
+More creative chefs may even create fusion gaau ji by using elements from other cultures, such as Japanese (teriyaki) or Southeast Asian (satay or curry), while upscale restaurants may use expensive or exotic ingredients such as lobster, shark fin, and bird's nest.

 Another Cantonese dumpling is yau gok (油角 (yóu jiǎo)), which are made with glutinous rice dough and deep fried.